motionsplan/motionsplan-dk-jekyll/_anatomy/anconeus.md

 ---
-title: "Aconeus"
+title: Aconeus
-group:
-  - Ben
 name:
   latin: Aconeus
+  en: Aconeus
+group:
+  - Arme
+joint:
+  - Albueleddet
 tags:
   - imagemap
   - muskel
-origin:
-  da: Epicondylus lateralis
-insertion:
-  da: Proksimalt på ulnas bagflade
 function:
   da:
     - short: Extends the arm at the elbow.
       extended: This means that the anconeus muscle straightens the elbow joint such that there is an increase in the angle between the forearm and the upper arm.
   en:
     - short: Extends the arm at the elbow.
       extended: This means that the anconeus muscle straightens the elbow joint such that there is an increase in the angle between the forearm and the upper arm.
+origin:
+  da: Epicondylus lateralis
+insertion:
+  da: Proksimalt på ulnas bagflade
+last_modified_at: 2021-03-31T10:19:28+02:00
+image_focus: /assets/images/anatomy/focus-anconeus.jpg
 image: /assets/images/anatomy/anconeus.jpg
-image_focus: /assets/images/anatomy/focus-anconeus.jpg
 coords:
-  - "365,178,368,175,371,189,368,194"
+  - 365,178,368,175,371,189,368,194
-  - "542,172,545,174,539,191,536,187"
+  - 542,172,545,174,539,191,536,187
 ---

 _{{ page.name.latin }}_